-When the minimum speed curve is activated, the current minimum speed and day number can be viewed at any time.
-To modify the day number, refer to the section on temperature curves.
+NOTE: When the minimum speed curve is operating, the current Stage 1 minimum speed can be viewed at any time by setting the selection knob to STAGE 1 - MINIMUM SPEED / CURVE.
+The current day number can then be viewed by pressing the push-button.

+Deactivating the Minimum Speed Curve

 - Set the selection knob to STAGE 1 MINIMUM SPEED / CURVE.
-The current minimum speed is displayed. - Press the push-button.
-The current day is displayed, alternating with the letters "cur. dAY".

-4 Deactivating the Minimum Speed Curve

-- Set the selection knob to STAGE 1 MINIMUM SPEED / CURVE.
-The current minimum speed is displayed. - Press the push-button to display the points of the curve currently defined until the word ON appears (fourteen clicks). - Turn the adjustment knob counterclockwise by one notch.
-The word OFF flashes on the display and the Minimum Speed Curve Pilot Light starts blinking, indicating that the minimum speed curve is now deactivated.
+The current minimum speed flashes on the display. - Press the push-button to display the points of the curve currently defined until the word ON appears (fourteen clicks). - Turn the adjustment knob counterclockwise by one notch.
+The word OFF flashes on the display and the Temperature Curve Pilot Light starts blinking, indicating that the minimum speed curve is now deactivated.